 The use of sharp edges and wedgy styling is everywhere to be seen in the car, with the use of lines and faux vents as well as the grilles and actual vents to enhance the design via use of volume.

 The Module UR-82 was constructed from a monocoque chassis made in steel, with a wheelbase of 2.6 meters.
 The engine was placed longitudinally at the front, and the interior was composed of two semi bucket seats and two rear jump seats as usual in coupés.
 This was even simpler in the Ultimatum version, were only two seats were present and the rear seats were removed for lightness.

 Suspension was simple: double wishbones at the front, solid axle with coils at the rear.
 The front had a much stiffer anti roll bar than the rear, to offset the oversteer tendency the UR-82 would have had otherwise.
-Only 0.4 degrees of negative camber were used at the front, and alloy wheels dressed in 235s all around made the contact patch.
+Alloy wheels dressed in 225/255s made the contact patch.
 The UR-82 is a middleweight, weighing in at 1350kg (T/H) and 1320kg (Ultimatum).

-In general, the chassis kept body roll in check fairly well, coming in at just 4.2 degrees; it was also fairly stiff, allowing the UR-82 to corner at or higher than 1G in both circle tests (1.03G @ 20m and 1.00G @ 250m).
+In general, the chassis kept body roll in check fairly well, coming in at just 4 degrees; it was also fairly stiff, allowing the UR-82 to corner at or higher than 1G in both circle tests (1.06G @ 20m and 1.03G @ 250m).

 The UR-82 made an appearance in many racing videogames, but most remarkably, in the Forza and Forza Horizon series, as well as the early Need for Speed games and other games such as Fatal Racing.
 More recently, it was one of the cars chosen for the game Power Drive 2000.